 So we thought – why not do something different, and make a list of the greatest American guitarists?

 Why would that be interesting?
 This is our list of guitarists who were made by America.
-This is just top 10, trying to encompass players from many different styles and generations.
+This is just a top 10, trying to encompass players from many different styles and generations.
 There will be some missing… so share YOUR list with us, too!
 You may not agree with our choices but there’s no question about this – those are not just players who happen to have been born in the U.S.A. by a happy geological coincidence, but guitarists whose very music could’ve only have come from America, and nowhere else in the world…

 10) Elmore James: The Blues